Back to Home

 The Goal: Cut sodium dramatically and reduce fat.

-1. Base Swap: Use **fresh tamarind (sampalok)** boiled and mashed instead of powdered mix
+1. Base Swap: Use fresh sampalok instead of powdered mix.

-1. Meat Swap: Use **lean pork loin (lomo), shrimp, or bangus (milkfish)** instead of fatty belly/ribs
+2. Meat Swap: Use lean pork loin (lomo), shrimp, or bangus.

 ๐Ÿœ Healthier Pancit

-The Goal: Cut sodium, reduce oil, make it a balanced meal.
+The Goal: Cut sodium, reduce oil, make it balanced.

 ๐Ÿฐ Healthier Pandesal & Desserts